scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/setting_up_flexnet.md

 ## **Working with Multiple License Servers**

 If your license entitlement for one product is in a different license server, you can configure that product to send requests directly to your other license server by setting the same properties on that service.
-For example, if your HCL Informix entitlements are in a separate license server, specify it las below:
+For example, if your HCL Informix entitlements are in a separate license server, specify it as below:

 ```